Scholarship Funds for Teachers

 A school administrative unit, or a publicly supported secondary school, may request scholarship funds on behalf of its teachers who meet the requirements.

 For the current fiscal year, the department shall allocate $75,000 to the scholarship fund.
-The department shall award an amount equal to the cost of the certification program less any other funds received by the applicant on a first-come first-served basis to teachers accepted into the certification program annually.
+The department shall award an amount equal to the cost of the certification program less any other funds received by the applicant to teachers accepted into the certification program annually.